-Earnings momentum will continue in 2021 with earnings growth projected to rise by 38.0% in Asia ex-Japan (ex-Financials) according to estimates by some sell-side analysts.
+Earnings momentum will continue in 2021 with earnings growth projected to rise in Asia ex-Japan.
 Key sectors leading the recovery include the energy, consumer discretionary and industrials.
 Though, this is tempered by moderately higher valuations which has creeped up above historical averages.
 Liquidity conditions remain positive and with earnings visibility from Asian companies that are riding along a China-led economic recovery, Asia continues to be an ocean of growth potential as the region continues to grow.
+Selected Chinese consumer names which are less likely to be pressured by regulatory headwinds were deemed more favourable.

-Back home, economic recovery continues to be delayed by Covid-19 as cases surge throughout the country.
+Back home, economic recovery continues to progress as international borders slowly start to reopen.
+On COVID-19 developments, over 90% of Malaysia's adult population has been vaccinated.
 From a bottom-up perspective, the domestic focus will be on the recovery beneficiaries and exporters in the technology and EMS segment which have strong earnings visibility in the near term as well increasing demand.
+Weights in politically sensitive stocks have also been trimmed as the situation remains fluid.